ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 ```

 Bummer, but simple enough.

+First, the actual anatomy.
+A stack trace starts with the actual `Exception` thrown in Python.
+Here that's the `KeyError`.
+`Exception`s commonly come with a `message` argument that gives more context, that's the `: 'useranme'` part.
+In user-defined errors these can be super helpful by linking to documentation or giving a good description of why it's a problem.
+Then, above that, the next two lines go together. `File "ayyjohn.github.io/code_examples/python/stack_traces.py",` tells you the name of the file where the error was, `line 2` is the line that it was caused on, and `in get_username` is the function that the execution was inside at the time.
+Finally, `return user['useranme']` is the actual line of code that broke.
+Above that will be one or more calls that lead to the final, broken call.
+In this case, `<module>` just means that this was the top level because I ran this code using `python stack_traces.py` and the call to `print(get_username(user))` wasn't inside any function.

+Unless a user has done some custom exception handling, most stack traces should look something like this.

 The way I read this is "There's a `KeyError`, the key that wasn't present in the dict was `"useranme"`, and that happened on line 2 of `stack_traces.py` when I called `get_username`, which happened because on line 10 I called `print(get_username(user))`

 As you can see, I start at the bottom and work my way up.
 In general, this should be the default.